-It should be read along with Dorset Council's Admissions to Schools: a guide for parents and carers booklet, its Co-ordinated Admissions Schemes, its Fair Access Protocol and its Education Transport Policy.
+It should be read along with Dorset Council's Parents' Guide to School Admissions, its Co-ordinated Admissions Schemes, its Fair Access Protocol and its Education Transport Policy.

 Once an admissions policy is determined, it can't be amended except where it is permitted or required under the terms of the Admissions Code.
 Any amendments will be detailed in the Key Information section above.